Best Categories for Luggage & Bags

 Luggage > Carry-On Luggage

-Carry-on luggage is the single most searched luggage product online, driven by travelers wanting to avoid checked bag fees.
-The global carry-on market exceeded $8 billion in 2024, with spinner models accounting for over 65% of sales.
-Airline size restrictions create strong demand for compliant, well-documented products.
+Carry-on luggage is the most searched luggage product online.
+Travelers want to avoid checked-bag fees, and the global market topped $8 billion in 2024.
+Spinner models make up over 65% of sales.
+Airline size limits drive strong demand for products with clear, accurate dimensions.

 Tote Bags